 The fabulous locations which can be accessed by direct trains from Machynlleth include:

-Lovely Aberystwyth, which is both a charming seaside resort and the home of the beautiful Vale of Rheidol Railway.
+Delightful Aberystwyth, is both a charming seaside resort and the home of the beautiful Vale of Rheidol Railway.

 When boarding its trains in Aberystwyth, take a seat on the left-hand side for the best of the views, over the wonderful valley, from which the line takes its name.